Exam scheduling and delivery policy

 - exam venue scheduled in the wrong location or country if you failed to notify CPA Australia or update contact information before the advised deadlines

-- auto-scheduled exams that are not on a convenient date or time
+- auto-scheduled exams that are not on a convenient date or time, location or modality

 - carer duties or childcare difficulties